-Uncovering Bias (select one) ENGL 4723: Teaching People of Other Cultures 16 Spring 2022 HIST 4123: African American History 7 Spring 2022 PSY 3083: Psychology of Women 50 Spring 2022 SOC 4023: Sociology of Gender 41 Spring 2022 Diversity Equity Inclusion and Balancing in Wa ule and Casiate (aslast as 1 Diversity, Equity, Inclusion, and Belonging in Wo COMM 3013: Intercultural Communication 25 Spring 2022 ECON 3013: Economics of Labor Relations 29 Spring 2020 GEOG 2023: Human Geography 9 Fall 2021 RP 3013: Inclusive Recreation 8 Fall 2021 Cultural Environments (select one) HIST 4133: Latinos in the United States 20 Spring 2021 PHIL 2023: Buddhist Philosophy 22 Spring 2018 PSY 2133: Cross-Cultural Psychology 12 Spring 2013 SOC 4003: Minority Relations 47 Spring 2022
+Uncovering Bias (select one) ENGL 4723: Teaching People of Other Cultures 16 Spring 2022 HIST 4123: African American History 7 Spring 2022 PSY 3083: Psychology of Women 50 Spring 2022 SOC 4023: Sociology of Gender 41 Spring 2022 Diversity, Equity, Inclusion, and Belonging in Work and Society (select or ne) COMM 3013: Intercultural Communication 25 Spring 2022 ECON 3013: Economics of Labor Relations 29 Spring 2020 GEOG 2023: Human Geography 9 Fall 2021 RP 3013: Inclusive Recreation 8 Fall 2021 Cultural Environments (select one) HIST 4133: Latinos in the United States 20 Spring 2021 PHIL 2023: Buddhist Philosophy 22 Spring 2018 PSY 2133: Cross-Cultural Psychology 12 Spring 2013 SOC 4003: Minority Relations 47 Spring 2022

-^{} The Dean of the College of Arts & Humanities may approve, as requested, additional upper-level courses for inclusion in the certificate curriculum that primarily deal with African-American, Latin-American/Hispanic-American, Woman & Gender Studies, or Culture and Diversity Studies in the fields of history, literature, culture, or representation as reflected in both the course title and the content of the course syllabus.
+The Dean of the College of Arts & Humanities may approve, as requested, additional upper-level courses for inclusion in the certificate curriculum that primarily deal with African-American, Latin-American/Hispanic-American, Woman & Gender Studies, or Culture and Diversity Studies in the fields of history, literature, culture, or representation as reflected in both the course title and the content of the course syllabus.
 The program will be housed in the Department of English and World Languages.